microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - You can have more than one instance of a given Provider type within a given instance of IOM in a single `Environment`.
 Some of the scenarios where you may end up with multiple instances of same Provider type are:
   - You have may have multiple separate instances of a source system type which warrants setting up separate instances Provider for each instance of source system even though the source type is the same.
 Main reason is that connection configuration is bound to an instance of Provider and if you want to configure connectivity between an instance of IOM and two or more separate instances of a source system then separate Provider instances will be required.
     > Note: There are additional steps which must be taken to address mapping values between a source and IOM if you are connecting to multiple instances of same source system type. `Mapping` (discussed later) enables IOM to translate values between external systems and IOM.
-- Provider use Power Automate platform and offer low-code experience and inherit scale characterstics from the underlying platform.
-We recommend familiarising with [Power Automate scale limits](https://docs.microsoft.com/power-automate/limits-and-config.)
+- Provider use Power Automate platform and offer low-code experience and inherit scale characteristics from the underlying platform.
+We recommend familiarizing with [Power Automate scale limits](https://docs.microsoft.com/power-automate/limits-and-config.)
 - The default set of Providers which ship with IOM do not support runtime access to a keystore which means that credentials (username; passwords; and/or API keys) must be configured beforehand at the time of setting up a Provider.
 - Providers which connect to cloud-based Microsoft applications and platforms support AAD.
 Example - `D365 Inventory Visibility Provider` leverage AAD to perform for authentication and authorization operations on Azure Data Lake Storage (ADLS).

 ### Provider Categories

-Out of the box (OOTB) Providers can be categorised based on the function/role they play in order management lifecycle.
+Out of the box (OOTB) Providers can be categorized based on the function/role they play in order management lifecycle.
 A customer deployment may use one or more OOTB Providers of a given type depending on type of external systems/platforms that an IOM deployment interacts with.
-The Providers can be categorised as:
+The Providers can be categorized as:

 - Order intake
 - Fulfillment
 - Delivery
-- Optimisation
+- Optimization
 - Tax calculation

 ![Provider categories](./media/provider-categories.png)